ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 ### Tag identifiers

-The taxonomy entry identifier uniqueness as been changed from globally unique to unique per taxonomy.
+The taxonomy entry identifier uniqueness has been changed from globally unique to unique per taxonomy.
 It's no longer necessary to take other taxonomies into account when creating tags in a taxonomy.

 ### Password security